jmckenna/sdts2dem/README.md

 # Archive Credits

-This archive was originally hosted on the University of Arizona, Computer Science department. https://www2.cs.arizona.edu/projects/topovista/sdts2dem/
+This archive was originally hosted by the University of Arizona, Computer Science department. https://www2.cs.arizona.edu/projects/topovista/sdts2dem/

 # GDAL Access of SDTS format